-The main research activity of the group is related to design, modeling and operation of electric power components.
+The main research activities of the group are related to the design, modeling and operation of electric power components.
 Research into better insulation materials, both for ac and dc, is being conducted.

-The PhD programme in Electric power engineering is standardized to 180 credits (3 years).
-The final plan for the PhD programme is designed in consultation with the candidate, the supervisor and department depending on the subject area for the thesis and the candidate's needs and preferences.
+The PhD programme in Electric Power Engineering is standardised to 180 credits (3 years).
+The final plan for the PhD programme is designed in consultation with the candidate, the supervisor and the Department depending on the subject area of the thesis and the candidate's needs and preferences.

 Cristin (Current Research Information system) is a nationwide database system for research results and documentation.

 - All Publications by the Department of Electric Power Engineering